Quantum quenches across continuous and first-order quantum transitions in one-dimensional quantum Ising models

 Moreover, FOQTs in quantum Ising models are characterized by a discontinuity in the magnetization [cf.~Eq.~\eqref{sigmasingexp}], when varying the longitudinal field.
 Different scenarios may arise in other systems featuring FOQTs with a discontinuity in the energy density, as in the quantum $q$-state Potts models for sufficiently large $q$~\cite{SP-81,IS-83,CNPV-15,Wu-82} (in particular for $q > 4$ in one dimension), which are driven by a homogeneous transverse field.
 Therefore, it would be tempting to extend the study to QQs across such FOQTs driven by external fields that do not break the global symmetry of the system.

-As a final remark, we note that all the numerical results presented in this work have been obtained for relatively small system sizes ($L \leq 28$).
-Nonetheless, this allowed us to extract several quantitative results on the post-QQ behavior of the system in the thermodynamic limit, particularly when crossing the quantum transitions of different orders.
-This implies that achieving high accuracy may be more important than necessarily scaling to large sizes.
-Moreover, this observation may facilitate experimental tests of our predictions using, for instance, ultracold atoms in optical lattices~\cite{Bloch-08}, trapped ions~\cite{Debnath-etal-16}, Rydberg atoms in arrays of optical microtraps~\cite{BL-20} or even quantum-computing architectures based on superconducting qubits~\cite{Barends-etal-16}.
-Recent experiments have also probed the dynamics and excitation spectrum of quantum Ising-type chains~\cite{Gong-etal-16, CerveraLierta-18, LTDR-24, DMEFY-24, Ali-etal-24}, potentially opening new avenues to observe and investigate the post-QQ dynamical behavior anticipated here.
+We finally remark that all the numerical results presented here have been obtained for relatively small system sizes ($L \leq 28$).
+Using exact-diagonalization methods, we retained the full Hilbert-space subsector relevant to the quantum dynamics, which prevented us from accessing larger sizes.
+Nonetheless, this allowed us to extract several quantitative results on the post-QQ behavior of the system in the thermodynamic limit, irrespective of the entanglement growth, particularly when crossing quantum transitions of different orders.
+The outcomes of this work suggest that, in some circumstances, achieving high accuracy may be more important than merely scaling to large sizes.
+Moreover, this observation may be useful in guiding experimental tests using, for instance, ultracold atoms in optical lattices~\cite{Bloch-08}, trapped ions~\cite{Debnath-etal-16}, Rydberg atoms in arrays of optical microtraps~\cite{BL-20} or even quantum-computing architectures based on superconducting qubits~\cite{Barends-etal-16}.
+Recent experiments have begun to probe the dynamics, the excitation spectrum, as well as nonequilibrium scaling properties of quantum Ising-type chains~\cite{Gong-etal-16, CerveraLierta-18, LTDR-24, DMEFY-24, Ali-etal-24, Zhang-etal-25, WLL-25}, potentially opening new avenues to observe and investigate the post-QQ dynamical behavior anticipated here.